xavmarch13/lattirust_estimator.io/content/docs/SIS variants/_index.md

 #### Security and estimator

 The hardness of the ISISf assumption effectively depends on the function f chosen.
 If we consider f to be in the ROM (Random Oracle Model), then ISISf is as hard as SIS.
-However, if we want to attack the scheme without making any assumption about f, then we have to reduce to k-M-ISIS but the actual reduction would depend on the actual instanciation of the ISISf function and as such, we provide only the ROM road.
+However, if we want to attack the scheme without making any assumption about f, then we have to reduce to k-M-ISIS but the actual reduction would depend on the actual instanciation of the ISISf function and as such, we provide only the ROM choice.

-In the ROM case we reduce $ISISf(h,w,q,\beta, k, p)$ to $SIS(h,w - k,q,\beta, p)$ and you can call `ISIf.new(h, w, q, length_bound, sigma, k, Norm)`.
+In the ROM case we reduce $\text{ISISf}(h,w,q,\beta, k, p)$ to $\text{SIS}(h,w - k,q,\beta, p)$ and you can call `ISIf::new(h, w, q, length_bound, sigma, k, Norm)`.

 ## k-R-ISIS